• Skip to primary navigation

 • Tweet

-The natural, sweet taste of pineapple and crispy cabbage come together in this vegan pineapple coleslaw to complement any BBQ dish or enjoy as a side dish and sandwich topper, or as an entree salad with grilled tofu.
+This vegan pineapple coleslaw recipe combines the natural sweetness of pineapple with crisp cabbage to complement any BBQ dish.
+Enjoy it as a side dish, sandwich topper, or as an entrée salad with grilled tofu.

-Vegan pineapple coleslaw in a serving dish on the table
+Vegan pineapple coleslaw recipe ina bowl on the table.

 What do you get when the natural, sweet taste of pineapple and the crunch of crispy cabbage come together?
 Vegan pineapple coleslaw.
 Pineapple coleslaw is a perfect side dish, salad for lunch, or topping for a Pulled Pork Sweet Potato Sandwich.
 Regardless of how you eat coleslaw with pineapple, it ends with sweet and savory satisfaction.